Concentration in Financial Economics and Econometrics

 The Economics department also offers a Concentration in Financial Economics and Econometrics.
 This selective program fills a need for additional training in applied quantitative economic reasoning.
 The coursework for the Concentration will provide a fast-paced and rigorous training in financial economics that will prepare students for careers in investment management, banking, research, and policy making.

-Admission to the Concentration will be selective, and Economics and International Economics majors in the College of Arts and Letters may apply.
+Admission to the Concentration will be selective, and Economics and International Economics majors in the College of Arts and Letters, College of Science, and College of Engineering may apply.

 Admissions Determining Factors